cr0mbly/django-test-model-builder/README.rst

     user.dob
     >>> date(2019, 10, 10)

-All these functions do it set the passed value as the function name in an internal dictionary.
+All these functions do is set the passed in value as the function name in an internal dictionary.
 This pattern can be used to create more readable tests.

 Any function prefixed with :code:`with_` is automatically wrapped with a function